scottbromley/scottbromley/README.md

 ## I am currently learning 🌱

 * Increasing my knowledge of backend technology like Node.JS and Express
-* Taking my font-end design to the next level with Framer Motion animations and drag and drop components
+* Framer Motion animations and drag and drop components
 * Exploring Web3, Ethers.JS and Solidity
 * Typescript